web-infra-dev/rsbuild/packages/document/docs/en/config/tools/postcss.md

 ```

 :::tip
-Builder uses the PostCSS v8 version.
+Rsbuild uses the PostCSS v8 version.
 When you use third-party PostCSS plugins, please pay attention to whether the PostCSS version is compatible.
 Some legacy plugins may not work in PostCSS v8.
 :::